2025 Brown Bears football team

-The 2025 Brown Bears football team represents Brown University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
-The Bears are led by sixth-year head coach James Perry and play home games at Richard Gouse Field at Brown Stadium in Providence, Rhode Island.
+The 2025 Brown Bears football team represented Brown University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
+The Bears were led by sixth-year head coach James Perry and played their home games at Richard Gouse Field at Brown Stadium in Providence, Rhode Island.

 Preseason

 Preseason poll

 On August 4, Ivy League announced the preseason poll.
 Bears were selected to finish in the last position.

 Schedule

 The Brown Bears' 2025 football schedule consists of five away and five home games.
 Brown will host Ivy League opponents Princeton, Yale, and Dartmouth, and will travel to Harvard, Cornell, Penn, and Columbia.
 Brown's non-conference opponents will be Georgetown of the Patriot League, Bryant of the Coastal Athletic Association Football Conference, and rival Rhode Island, also of the Coastal Athletic Association Football Conference.